sebastianbergmann/bugminer/README.md

 Not much happened since then.
 In August 2013 I remembered the tool yet again and was surprised that I had committed (not really something of value) to its Git repository over the years.
-I dusted off the code (of which there was not much) and there is now a working CLI tool itereates over all revisions of a Git repository, collects some data, and stores the data collected in an SQLite3 database.
+I dusted off the code (of which there was not much) and there is now a working CLI tool that can iterate over all revisions of a Git repository, collect some data, and store the data collected in an SQLite3 database.

-Maybe if I get bored again I will get around to work on this tool again ...
+Maybe if I get bored again I will get around to work on this tool once more ...